 High job demands image

-The LDN psychosocial safety poll results are in – workload and role clarity need more focus.
+The LDN psychosocial safety poll results are in – workload, resourcing and role clarity need more focus.

 When LDN asked our eNews subscribers where workplaces should focus to improve psychosocial safety, nearly two thirds of respondents – 63.6% – nominated workload, resourcing and role clarity.
 Respectful behaviour and early conflict resolution came in at 9%, managing fatigue at 7%.

-Respondants came from construction, professional services, government, manufacturing, transport, agriculture, showing that this is not a problem confined to one industry but about how work is designed, resourced and communicated.
+Respondants came from construction and infrastructure, professional services, government, manufacturing, transport, agriculture, showing that these are not problems confined to one industry.

 Comments from repondents included: